AlexFilipin/ConditionalAccess/README.md

 # Conditional Access as Code

 Introducing Conditional Access as Code.
 A fully automated solution to kick-start and maintain your Conditional Access deployment.
-The solution consists of three main components.
+The solution consists of the follwong three main components and is based on the [Conditional Access guidance](https://github.com/AlexFilipin/ConditionalAccess/wiki/Conditional-access-guidance).

 ## Policy repository
 A collection of conditional access policies in JSON format which are divided into the following categories: